galecia/openlibrary-utils/README.md

 **olpublicdomain.py**

-This program takes a TSV spreadsheet of authors/titles and searches OpenLibrary for the best matching record with full-text available on the Internet Archive, returning a TSV sheet of likely candidate eBooks.
+This program takes a TSV spreadsheet of authors/titles and searches OpenLibrary for the best matching record with full-text available on the Internet Archive, returning a TSV sheet of likely candidate e-books.

 * input: ../data/candidate_seed.tsv
 * output: ../data/olpd_out.tsv

-**iaabbyqa.py**

-This program analyzes XML OCR results to determine OCR confidence statistics.

-* input: a ../cache/ folder containing XML record results output by _olpublicdomain.py_
-* output: TBD

 **olmarcdecorator.py**

 This program takes a TSV spreadsheet of OpenLibrary URLs that have corresponding ePub files on Internet Archive, retrieves the Internet Archive MARC record data, and inserts that data into a MRC file.
+In addition, e-book resource URLs are shortened using bit.ly for later statistical analysis.

+* input:
-* input: ../data/openlib_url_list.tsv
+  * ../data/openlib_url_list.tsv
+  * ../data/ebooks.mrc
-* output: ../data/ebooks.mrc
+* output: updated ebooks.mrc file

 **downloadstats.py**